bokkypoobah/SirinLabsCrowdsaleContractAudit/bokkyAudit/README.md

 * The token contract is built to fit into the Bancor smart contracts, and as such have the following functions defined:
   `disableTransfers(...)`, `issue(...)` and `destroy()`.
-The token contract owner can use these functios to disable the transfer of tokens, mint new tokens and burn any account's tokens
+The token contract owner can use these functios to disable the transfer of tokens, mint new tokens and burn any account's tokens.
+These functions are implemented in *LimitedTransferBancorSmartToken*

 <br />